 Seen enough?
 Then get moving!
-Begin with a search of relevant contacts in your network who may be able to make connections for you.
+Begin with a search for relevant contacts in your network who may be able to make connections for you.
 After all, around 90,000 cybersecurity jobs are open and waiting.

 In the meantime, if you’re looking for a steady doc review project at a customer service-minded company, contact us.
 We’re always looking for great talent.

 Sandy Ryan is (still) the senior director of recruiting at Level Legal.
 She was born a natural eDiscovery recruiter, although she took a circuitous route from the tiny island of Montserrat through the U.S. Army Reserve to become one officially.
 When she is not overseas with close family, she calls the East Coast home, often opening her home to share Montserrat’s national dish: goat water.
 Don’t knock it ‘til you try it.